Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Related Work

-AI systems lack the cognitive biases inherent to human coders.
-However, given that AI systems are trained on human-provided datasets, some biases can inadvertently seep into AI-generated results.
-Panch et al. \cite{panch2019ai_bias} discuss this form of algorithmic bias and stress the importance of designing AI systems to actively mitigate this bias.
-Our study builds on these discussions by exploring qualitative researchers' views on bias in QDA, and the potential role of QDA tools in addressing these challenges.
-Prior work by Ma et al. on trust calibration (i.e., comparing the user's trust in AI with AI's actual capability) showed that to establish an adequate level of trust, we not only have to assess AI's correctness likelihood but also the user's correctness likelihood \cite{ma2023trust}.
-Similarly, we investigate the interplay between humans' cognitive bias and AI's algorithmic bias to understand how to effectively balance the strengths of both.
+While human researchers struggle with cognitive bias, AI introduces a different challenge.
+Given that AI systems are trained on human-provided datasets, \revchg{some biases can inadvertently seep into AI-generated results.}{societal biases can be encoded into the model, resulting in \textit{algorithmic bias}.} Panch et al. \cite{panch2019ai_bias} discuss this form of \revdel{algorithmic} bias and stress the importance of designing AI systems to actively mitigate it.
+Our study builds on these discussions by exploring qualitative researchers' views on \revchg{bias in QDA, and the potential role of QDA tools in addressing these challenges.}{how these two distinct forms of bias --- human cognitive bias and AI algorithmic bias interact and can be mediated.} Prior work by Ma et al. on trust calibration (i.e., comparing the user's trust in AI with AI's actual capability) showed that to establish an adequate level of trust, we not only have to assess AI's correctness likelihood but also the user's correctness likelihood \cite{ma2023trust}. \revchg{Similarly, we investigate the interplay between humans' cognitive bias and AI's algorithmic bias to understand how to effectively balance the strengths of both.}{Similarly, rather than viewing AI as a neutral adjudicator, we investigate how QDA tools might allow researchers to leverage AI to identify their own blind spots, while simultaneously using their human contextual awareness to audit algorithmic limitations.}